tbg26/stackoverflow/README.md

 ##### Additional arguments:
 - --all_time: set to True to look at all historical data (default is the last month)
-- --max: choose the max results up to 100 (default is 10)
+- --max: choose the max results up to 100 (default is 10 per topic)

 ```
 $ python main.py topics --file=topics.csv --all_time=true --max=20